googleforgames/agones/site/content/en/docs/Guides/Client SDKs/rest.md

 ```

 ##### Alpha: UpdateCounter
-This function updates the specified counter's properties, such as its count and capacity, and returns the updated counter details.
+This function updates the properties of the counter with the key `rooms`, such as its count and capacity, and returns the updated counter details.

 ###### Example